AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - Adobe Experience Cloud Release Notes - May 2020
+# Adobe Experience Cloud Release Notes - May 2020

 ![Banner](/assets/experience-cloud-banner-3.png)

 This page provides new features, fixes, and important notices in [!DNL Adobe Experience Cloud].
 Solution release dates may vary.
 Check back frequently for the latest updates.

->[!IMPORTANT]
->
->This page contains pre-release content and is subject to change prior to May 21, 2020.
-New information published thereafter will be noted with the date added.

 >[!NOTE]
 >